zainibeats/idlemon/README.md

 Use [docs/development.md](docs/development.md) for local development and project structure.

-Use [docs/windows-portable-build.md](docs/windows-portable-build.md) to build the Windows portable release.

 ## Configuration

 IdleMon stores settings in `config.json` beside the executable or project root.